Sanikakondekar/Hello-world1/README.md

 # Hello-world1
-this is a simple hello world program written in C language
+this is a simple hello world program written in C languages